Ikytsu/Easier-BF/Doc/compile-documentation.md

 -file `filename` : specify a file for compilation

--debug : indicate all steps of the compilation
+-debug : indicate all steps of the compilation and generate the C equivalent file

 -version : indicate version of the compiler